J-Calvelo/Bglabrata_LG5R_and_LG11L/README.md

 3) At many points the script uses dummy IDs to start working.
 Please be reasonable with file names and gene IDs and avoid names like "REMOVE_ME_", "\_ooo\_" and other strange combinations that no reasonable creature should use as IDs if they are not trying to break my script.

+4) Many minor scripts rely on output from the main script, and their location needs to be specified before running.

+5) While the main script has code to detect some common errors in the input files, the checks are not exhaustive.
+If an error message recomends an audiodrama, that's your most likely issue.

 ## R scripts
 The R scripts here are less flexible, they take a specific set of input files and generate the raw plots used in the main publication.
 Several of which were lated modified with inkscape for aesthetic purposes only (eg: label size and alignment, line color changes, additional annotations, etc.)